-In Thailand, three ecotypes of Vetiver (Monto, SuratThani and Songkhla 3) were used to treat wastewaters from a tapioca flour mill factory.
+In Thailand, three ecotypes of Vetiver (Monto, Sura Thani and Songkhla 2003) were used to treat wastewaters from a tapioca flour-mill factory.
 Two systems of treatment were employed, namely: (i) holding wastewater in a Vetiver wetland for two weeks and then drained off, and (ii) holding wastewater in a Vetiver wetland for one week and drain it off continuously for a total of 3 weeks.
 It was found that in both systems, Monto ecotype had the highest growth of shoot, root, and biomass, and was able to absorb highest levels of P, K, Mn and Cu in the shoot and root, Mg, Ca and Fe in the root, and Zn and N in the shoot.

-Surat Thani ecotype could absorb highest levels of Ca, Fe in the shoot, and N in the root maximally (Chomchalow, 2006).
+Surat Thani ecotype could absorb highest levels of Mg in the shoot and Zn in the root, while Songkhla ecotype could absorb highest levels of Ca, Fe in the shoot, and N in the root maximally (Chomchalow, 2006).